 Arthur’s Pass National Park – Directly in the centre

 The more populated of the two largest of New Zealand’s islands has much to offer for holidays.
 One of the best ways to see the North Island is by taking a road trip.
 Now, the national parks are rich treasure houses for exploration.
 A road trip visiting all or some of the North Island‘s national parks would definitely be a rewarding holiday.

 The weather does have a part to play in travel plans.
 Generally, more than 1,000 millimeters of

 New Zealanders are known for their affection for food and distinctive combinations of ingredients.
 When traveling to the region, there are at least five traditional foods that visitors should make sure to enjoy while visiting New Zealand.
 So when you’re considering what to eat in New Zealand, make sure you try some of these traditional New Zealand foods.

 Named after the Russian ballet dancer Anna Pavlova, this dessert is tremendously popular in New Zealand.
 Although resident New Zealanders will never agree

 As a travel destination, New Zealand is typically known for the grandeur and unspoiled beauty of its natural landscapes.
 Less known are the many sites across New Zealand of deep historical and cultural significance.
-Below are listed 10 of these historical sites to keep in mind when planning an itinerary during a cheap flight to Auckland.
+Below are listed 10 of these historical sites to keep in mind when planning an itinerary to Auckland.